-DWELLING UNIT: One or more rooms in a dwelling structure designed for the use by one or more individuals living together as a single housekeeping unit, with cooking, living,
+DWELLING UNIT: One or more rooms in a dwelling structure designed for the use by one or more individuals living together as a single housekeeping unit, with cooking, living, sanitary and sleeping facilities.

 EASEMENT: A defined right of use or privilege granted for a limited use of land for a public or quasi-public purpose.